YesselmanLab/rna_motif_library/README.md

 # This will always run certain files first; the order is not random, but fixed every time
 ```

-If you are interested in a specific PDB, you can run the following:
+If you are interested in a specific PDB, you can run the following command in the same directory:

 ```bash
 # Make sure to delete the directories "motifs", "interactions", "tertiary_contacts", "heatmaps", and "heatmap_data" if you've run the full code already